yizeyi18/ScalES/doc/introduction.rst

   - A number of developments in v0.4.x including MD, parallel read/write, Harris functional, and OpenMP for LOBPCG
-  - Another (not used) functionality is the evaluation of the a residual type posteriori error estimator in DGDFT, available at 4/16 with commit ``bb22eb9``.
+  - Another (not used) functionality is the evaluation of the a residual type posteriori error estimator in ``dgdft``, available at 4/16 with commit ``bb22eb9``.

 - v0.3 (1/20/2013)